johngarnett/streetleaguepinball/README.md

 mkdir data/sessions
 mkdir data/stats

+#starting with season 15 we are storing stats under the current season folder.

 # As a backup and log of events, we save all non-auth posts to a directory.
 mkdir data/posts